Landscapes shrouded in fog. Mystic swamps filled with goblins, and dark terrifying forests that start at the Danish

-That and the trolls wrestling about on the forest floor.
-It is funny: I am constantly reminded of Eluveitie.
+That, and the trolls wrestling about on the forest floor.
+It is funny, I am constantly reminded of Eluveitie.
 Albeit a much softer version of the latter’s style without the endless growling about the countryside.
-Actually there is no growling at all on this dish.
+Actually, there are no growls at all on this dish.

-Huldre‘s brand of Folk Metal really serves you with a powerful mix of hurdy-gurdy, violin, cool percussion, a pretty sturdy bass and meaty guitar riffs.
-This married with Nanna Barslev (Asynje, Gny) on vocals creates this special brand that makes them win prizes and nominations.
-And they collected a trove of them already in the relatively short time between the first 2012 full length release and their newest album.
+Huldre‘s brand of Folk Metal really serves you with a powerful mix of hurdy-gurdy, violin, cool percussion, a pretty sturdy bass, and meaty guitar riffs.
+This together with Nanna Barslev (Asynje, Gny) on vocals creates this special brand that makes them win prizes and nominations.
+And they collected a trove of them already in the relatively short time between the first 2012 full-length release and their newest album.

 What about the album?

 Now, Tusmørke – their second self-released full-length album – does not really offer anything new in style.
 The album pretty much latches on to where Intet Menneskebarn – their first pot of magic potion – left off.
 It is however the increased maturity of production and delivery that is the most striking difference.

 I am not sure what kind of magical herbs they used to entice their fans, but it is working.
 The magick sticks from the first ‘hold-on-a-second’ moment of discovery to the last drop of attention you must shed at the very end.
-Huldre masters this almost visceral skill not only to keep your earphones on your head, but to come back for seconds.
+Huldre master this almost visceral skill not only to keep your earphones on your head but to come back for seconds.

-Thankee to the band that there is no intro, by Loki.
-Instead they step right into this magical morass of theirs.
+A thank you goes to the band that there is no intro, by Loki.
+Instead, they step right into this magical morass of theirs.
 The skill to mix well-balanced thumping hard guitar riffs and old instruments showcases well in Hindeham.
 You’ll even get a very short foray into the Black Metal universe, overwhelming the vocalist somewhat.
 Now, this continues in style with Varulv – kind of a ballad that really comes in at #1 of the like-list.